Tupperville, Ontario

 Tupperville is located in close proximity to 2 larger towns - Wallaceburg (pop.
 11,000) and Dresden (pop.
 4,000).
-Thirty minutes south of Tupperville is the City of Chatham (pop.
+Thirty minutes south of Tupperville is the City of Chatham-Kent (pop.
 42,000) and forty minutes north is the City of Sarnia (pop.
 70,500).

+Geology

+The area where Tupperville sits emerged from the former Lake Algonquin.
+In 1956, bones and teeth of mastodons were found a quarter-mile northeast of Tupperville on a shoal in Lake St. Clair.